 Your tank will be quite heavy and tough to move when it is full of water, so be careful when picking where it will go.
 Choose a sturdy platform for it, and then fill the tank once you are sure about the position.

 Do not use unfiltered tap water to fill the tank.
-Instead, use water that has been treated with aquarium dechlorination fluid or spring water that is the proper pH (more information on that topic is available here).
+Instead, use water that has been treated with aquarium dechlorination fluid such as API Stress Coat, or spring water that is the proper pH.
 Be sure to perform a fishless cycle before adding the Betta.

 Keeping the Water Clean and the Fish Healthy